JRTaylord/NotebookLMFilterExtension/README.md

 1. Go to https://notebooklm.google.com/
 2. Click the extension icon
 3. Add filters and check them to filter notebooks by title

+## AI Assistance

+This extension was developed with AI assistance.
+Icons were generated using AI tools.
+Code was developed with AI assistance.